33 Profitable Businesses To Start With 50k in Kenya

 19. Web design and development

 People are taking their businesses online, and that’s an excellent opportunity for web developers.
-If you have the basic IT knowledge, you can train on coding to design apps and websites.
+If you have basic IT knowledge, you can train in coding to design apps and websites.

 You will need a laptop and a steady internet connection, costing between 25k and 30k.
 In addition, you can work at home or get a store in town to operate from there.
 To get clients, you should do marketing on your social media and other digital platforms.
 Some new developers also create websites for free to build their portfolios, which is essential in this business.